 Median household income in the counties that make up the Raritan River watershed are higher than the national median (national median = \$63,937 in 2018 dollars), however the average cost of living in New Jersey is also higher than the national average (Guzman 2019).
 Somerset and Middlesex Counties are located almost entirely within the Raritan River watershed.
 The median household income of Somerset County is \$111,772 in 2018 dollars, and the median household income of Middlesex County is \$85,954 in 2018 dollars (U.S. Census Bureau 2018).
 A moderate proportion of Morris and Hunterdon Counties are located within the Raritan River watershed.
 The median household income of Morris County is \$111,316 in 2018 dollars, and the median household income of Hunterdon County is \$112,535 in 2018 dollars.
 A small proportion of Mercer and Monmouth Counties are located within the Raritan River watershed.
-The median household income of Mercer County is \$79,990 in 2018 dollars, and the median household income of Morris County is \$12,535 in 2018 dollars.
-A small proportion of Morrie are located within the Raritan River watershed.
-The median household income of Mercer County is \$79,990 in 2018 dollars, and the median household income of Morries are located within the Raritan River watershed.
-The median household income of Mercer County is \$79,990 in 2018 dollars.
-A very small portion of Union County is located within the Raritan River watershed.
-The median household income of Union County is \$77,095 in 2018 dollars.
+The median household income of Mercer County is \$79,990 in 2018 dollars, and the median household income of Monmouth County is \$95,699 in 2018 dollars.
+A very small portion of Union County is \$77,095 in 2018 dollars.